 These Sausage, Egg and Cheese Hand Pies really hit the spot.

 Enjoy this easy puff pastry recipe for a filling and savory breakfast

-It’s also a great breakfast idea because they can be eaten without a knife and fork, and these days I place a premium on foods that require only one hand to eat.
+It's also a great breakfast idea because they can be eaten without a knife and fork.
+These days I place a premium on foods that require only one hand to eat.